Keyoku

 Two pieces, clearly split.

-keyoku (TypeScript, MIT) is the workflow harness on this page. keyoku-engine (Go, BSL 1.1) is the separate backend for the knowledge graph, semantic search, and team sync — see the Engine docs.
+keyoku (TypeScript, MIT) is the workflow harness on this page — fully functional on its own. keyoku-engine (Go, BSL 1.1) is the optional brain: set KEYOKU_ENGINE_URL and the knowledge layer mirrors into it, upgrading knowledge_query to semantic search (embedder-only — Ollama works; no engine-side LLM needed), with silent local fallback.
+See the Engine docs.

 One command.

-# Registers the MCP server and the activity hook
+# Registers the MCP server (Claude Code + Codex) and three hooks

 Dive deeper.